Healthcare in Stockholm CountyHitta rätt vård nära dig - engelskaThe content concerns Stockholms län

 Emergency departments at the hospital (akutmottagning)

-At akutmottagningen, the most seriously ill people are given priority.
+At emergency departments the most seriously ill people are given priority.
 You may have to wait longer if your condition is less serious.
 Sometimes, you may be sent to another clinic if you can receive better care there.

 Always call 112 if you believe the condition to be life-threatening.